-Unlike most of Kerala which receives copious amounts of rain throughout the year, in Chinnar Wildlife Sanctuary it only rains for a couple of months.
-The drier climate in Chinnar promotes thorny scrub vegetation which is the ideal habitat for the endangered grizzled giant squirrel, whose numbers today stand at less than 200.
+Unlike most of Kerala, which receives copious amounts of rain throughout the year, in Chinnar Wildlife Sanctuary, it only rains for a couple of months.
+The drier climate in Chinnar promotes thorny scrub vegetation, which is the ideal habitat for the endangered grizzled giant squirrel, whose numbers today stand at less than 200.

 The unique ecosystem of Chinnar is also home to the Nilgiri tahr and the rusty spotted jungle cat.
 And reportedly, you can easily spot large herds of bison and elephants on the side of the road when travelling to Chinnar from the nearest town of Karumathi.

-The Sanctuary is also home to Kerala’s largest population of the mugger crocodile, as well as 51 other reptile species including 29 snakes.
+The Sanctuary is also home to Kerala’s largest population of the mugger crocodile, as well as 51 other reptile species, including 29 snakes.

 Muthanga Wildlife Sanctuary

 Also referred to as Wayanad Wildlife Sanctuary, Muthanga is the second biggest wildlife sanctuary in Kerala.
-It is part of a wildlife migratory corridor that connects Bandipur and Nagarhole parks of Karnataka with Mudumalai in Tamil Nadu.
+It is part of a migratory wildlife corridor that connects the Bandipur and Nagarhole parks of Karnataka with Mudumalai in Tamil Nadu.
 The sanctuary is part of the Nilgiri Biosphere Reserve and one of the few places in India, where you can spot two of India’s Critically Endangered vultures: white-rumped vulture and red-headed vulture.